Characterizing stable regions in the residual stream of LLMs

 We study the effects of perturbing Transformer activations, building upon previous work \citep{gurnee_sae_2024, lindsey_how_2024, heimersheim_activation_2024}.
 Specifically, we interpolate between different residual stream activations after the first layer, and measure the change in the model output.
 Our initial results suggest that: \begin{enumerate} \item The residual stream of a trained Transformer can be divided into \emph{stable regions}.
 Within these regions, small changes in model activations lead to minimal changes in output.
 However, at region boundaries, small changes can lead to significant output differences.

-\item These regions emerge during training and evolves with model scale.
+\item These regions emerge during training and evolve with model scale.
 Randomly initialized models do not exhibit these stable regions, but as training progresses or model size increases, the boundaries between regions become sharper.

 \item These stable regions appear to correspond to \emph{semantic distinctions}.
 Dissimilar prompts occupy different regions, and activations from different regions produce different next token predictions.